Loading...

 question_exchange

-The thermostatic head in the Multibox 4K-RTL can be replaced by a Smarthome servo drive.
-The retail market offers various brands for this purpose, depending on the Smarthome system.
-The product to be selected must have a connection thread of M30x1.5 and have the corresponding adapters for the IMI thermostatic head K installed as standard in the Multibox.
+The thermostatic head of the Multibox 4K-RTL valve can be replaced by a smarthome servo drive.
+Depending on the smart home system used, there are various brands to choose from.
+The smart home-compatible thermostat must have an M30x1.5 connection thread and come with the appropriate adapters for the IMI thermostat head K, which is installed as standard in the Multibox.

-The control of the heating temperature via the RTL principle (=return temperature limiter) is an established control technique.
+The control of the heating temperature via the RTL principle (=return temperature limiter) is an established heating control technology.
 It is particularly suitable if the new radiant heating is to be integrated into an existing heating system with higher flow temperatures.
 The RTL valve permanently measures the heating water temperature in the heating circuit.
 If this is too high for a radiant heating system (the limit is about 45°C), the valve interrupts the flow through the heating circuit and no further hot water flows into the heating circuit.
 Thus, the water in the heating circuit then cools down again.
 If the temperature falls below the maximum temperature of the radiant heating, the RTL valve opens again.
-Further details on how they work can be found directly on the product pages of our RTL boxes.
+A detailed technical explanation of how it works can be found directly on the product pages for our RTL boxes.

 An RTL valve is required for connection to heating systems that feed water into the circuit at a flow temperature of up to 65°C. RTL stands for return temperature limiter.